Adrian-Samoticha/flutter_manual_widget_tester/README.md

 As you can see, `ManualWidgetTester` receives a list of `WidgetTestBuilder` instances.
 Each `WidgetTestBuilder` represents a widget you want to manually test.
 It receives an ID which is to be kept consistent across hot reloads, a name and icon to display in the UI, and most importantly the `builder` function which builds the widget you want to test.
 The `builder` method receives a `WidgetTestSessionCustomSettings` instance which provides access to the settings that can be modified in the UI.
 Here, we are using settings to modify the `headerColor`, `headingColor`, `numberOfItems`, and `heading` properties of the `CustomList` widget.

-If we now run this app and click the plus icon in the top right, we will see our `Custom List` widget test builder in the list.
+If we now run this app and click the plus icon in the top right, we will see our `Custom List` widget in the list.
 Clicking it will load the UI to modify its settings and view the widget.
 The window should look like this:

 <img width="1072" alt="Screenshot 2023-07-31 at 20 45 58" src="https://github.com/Adrian-Samoticha/flutter_manual_widget_tester/assets/86920182/2589aac0-c527-4184-acb0-0067d411ea44">